PLCnext/MqttGdsConnector/README.md

    ... where *ProgramInstance* must be the name of the program instance in the PLCnext Engineer project, and *PortName* must the name of an IN port variable defined in that program.

-#### Subscribe_data configuration example
+#### subscribe_data configuration example
-The following example shows how a valid configuration.
+The following example shows a valid configuration.

-**Note:** Make sure that the assigned GDS port exist and that the data type is correct.
-A wrong configruation will prevent the app from starting.
+**Note:** Make sure that the assigned GDS port exists and that the data type is correct.
+An incorrect configruation will prevent the app from starting.

    ```json
 "subscribe_data":[{